-The Inn at Monchanin Village (1799) Montchanin, Delaware
+The Inn at Montchanin Village (1799) Montchanin, Delaware

 The Inn at Montchanin Village has a full-time horticulturist and its own off-site greenhouses, which provide exquisite colorful landscaping on the grounds.
 Plantings help define spaces and create private garden nooks for guests to enjoy.
 The restaurant at the Inn, Krazy Kat’s, offers dishes with herbs and vegetables grown in the gardens of this historic hotel.
 Guests can access the historic buildings via a maze of ornate gardens featuring beautiful flowers and fragrant herbs.

-Grand Hotel Marriott Resort, Golf Club & Spa (1847) Point Clear, Alabama
+Grand Hotel Golf Resort & Spa (1847) Point Clear, Alabama

-Located along Mobile Bay and 171 years old, the Grand Hotel is an iconic, historic hotel in Point Clear, Alabama.
-More than 70 massive live oak trees dripping in Spanish moss are featured throughout the resort's lush landscape surrounded by acres of brilliant Southern azaleas, roses, camellias, colorful annuals and lush vegetation.
-The Grand oaks are legendary.
-From a secret garden for customized meals for couples to the chef's garden with more than 70 kinds of edible plants, the Grand's 550 pristine acres feature a stunning selection of color.
-The live oaks and fresh mint are the most beloved garden elements by Grand guests and are critical to the resort's Southern charm.
-In addition to oaks, fresh mint has been grown for decades at the Grand Hotel and is the signature ingredient for the resort’s famous mint juleps.
+More than 70 massive live oak trees dripping in Spanish moss are a highlight of the resort's lush historic landscape.
+Each historic oak tree is numbered and receives monthly care for future generations to enjoy.
+Surrounded by brilliant Southern azaleas, roses, camellias, colorful annuals and lush vegetation, the Grand Oaks are legendary.
+Countless brides and families have taken portraits under the Grand Oaks.
+From a secret garden for customized meals for couples, to the chef's garden with more than 70 kinds of edible plants, Grand Hotel's gardens include 550 pristine acres featuring a stunning selection of color.
+The expanded estate garden offers beautiful flowers and fresh ingredients for use by the Grand Hotel’s chefs.
+However, the Grand Oaks and fresh mint are the most beloved garden elements by guests and add to the resort's Southern charm.
+Countless annual and perennial seasonal flowers are added the Grand Hotel’s gardens each year.
+Many of these appeal to the Monarch butterflies which stop at the Grand Hotel on their way to Mexico each fall.

 Nottoway Plantation and Resort (1859) White Castle, Louisiana